 Legislation Excepting Orthoses From Reasonable Useful Lifetime Limits

 On October 29, 2024, bipartisan legislation was introduced to reverse the impending 2.8% conversion factor reduction for 2025 and increase it 4.73%, allowing a final increase of 1.9%: The Medicare Patient Access and Practice Stabilization Act of 2024 (H.R.
 10073).
-Contact your representative today and ask them to cosponsor this crucial legislation.
+The legislation passed the House, but was later withdrawn due to pressure from the President elect and subsequent legislation was passed that did not offset the cut to the conversion factor.
+There is an opportunity to try again in the new spending legislation that must be passed prior to March 14, when the current spending extension expires.
+Contact your representative today and let them know how the continuing payment cuts are impacting access to care for their constituents.

 CMS adopted APTA’s proposed change to PTA supervision requirements for outpatient physical therapy practices.
 PTAs will now be under general supervision in all practice settings in the 49 states already allowing general supervision of PTAs in all settings.